All Products

 The output indicates that the ECS instance has insufficient resources.
 The pod is scheduled to ACS.
 In this example, virtual-kubelet-cn-beijing-j is used.

-6. Scale in pods for the NGINX application.
+6. Scale down the nginx application.

 kubectl scale deployment nginx --replicas 4